 Be careful when moving the motor out of the way, as it may be hot.
 Check if you have a valve that shuts off the water flow from the filter to the return hose.
 If you do, make sure it is in the off position.
 If you do not have a valve similar to this, you need to disconnect the return hose from the filter.

 Then, remove the bolts from the back of the water discharge housing, located in front of the motor at the back of the pump basket.
 Be sure not to remove the four motor bolts.
 Once you remove the bolts from the water discharge housing, you can see the impeller.

 Then, look in the back of the motor housing for the nut in the back of the impeller.
 It is what is holding the impeller to the motor.
 You will need to use pliers to hold the nut in place while you use a screwdriver to loosen and remove the screw from the front of the impeller.
 Then, you will be able to remove the pool pump impeller.
 Make sure you clean out any debris that may be clogging it.

 Common Issues for the Impeller Getting Stuck

 Impellers commonly get clogged in the early spring, when your pool is still closed, and the weather starts to change.
 The wind blows around leaves and twigs that get sucked into your pool pump, clogging the impeller and disrupting the water flow.
 It’s actually a fairly common pool pump problem.
-If that’s the case with your equipment, read my complete guide on cleaning your pool pump impeller.
+If that’s the case with your equipment, read my complete guides on cleaning your pool pump impeller and pool pump cleaning.

 Small Debris Getting Stuck